alexbird-hunterindustries/fizz-buzz-diy-test-runner/presentation/slides/presentation.md

 ##### How to put this into practice?

-Builders seem to think they **need permission to stop the work, even if it's the fastest way to finish** the work
+Some builders feel they **need permission to stop the work** for any reason, even if the **fastest way to finish is to stop and learn**

 ---